sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/index.md

+---
+title: Cloud Function Overview | AirCode Docs
+description: Cloud functions are the basic unit of AirCode.
+With our WebIDE, you don't need to care about the tedious things like infrastructure and environment setup, and online operation.
+---

 # Cloud Function Overview {#intro}

 Cloud functions are the basic unit of AirCode.
 With our WebIDE, you don't need to care about the tedious things like infrastructure and environment setup, and online operation.